p2-inc/phasetwo-containers/README.md

 Also, the distribution contains the `keycloak-admin-client` and the dependencies required to run it in this version without Resteasy dependency hell.

+## Versioning

+Format for version is <keycloak-version>-<phasetwo-minor-version> e.g. 19.0.1-alpha, 19.0.1-0

 ## Building

 ```